National Sovereignty and Children's Day

-National Sovereignty and Children's Day (Ulusal Egemenlik ve Çocuk Bayramı) is a public holiday in Turkey commemorating the foundation of the Grand National Assembly of Turkey, on 23 April 1920.
-It is also observed by Northern Cyprus.
+National Sovereignty and Children's Day (Ulusal Egemenlik ve Çocuk Bayramı) is a public holiday in Turkey and Northern Cyprus commemorating the foundation of the Grand National Assembly of Turkey, on 23 April 1920.

 Background

 23 April is the day that the Grand National Assembly of Turkey was founded in 1920.
 The national council denounced the government of the Ottoman Sultan Mehmed VI and announced a temporary constitution.
 During the War of Independence, the Grand National Assembly met in Ankara and laid down the foundations of a new, independent, secular and modern republic from the ashes of the Ottoman Empire.
 Following the defeat of the Allied invasion forces on September 9, 1922 and the signing of the Treaty of Lausanne on July 24, 1923, the Turkish Government started the task of establishing the institutions of a state.

 23 April was declared "National Sovereignty Day" on May 2, 1921.
 Since 1927, the holiday has also been celebrated as Children's Day.
 Thus, Turkey became the first country to officially declare Children's Day a national holiday.
 In 1981, the holiday was officially named "National Sovereignty and Children's Day".